 (2) The Board of Directors may, subject to subsection (3) and in accordance with rules made by the Trustees under section 19, remove from office a member of the Board mentioned in section 15A(c) for breach of a duty mentioned in subsection (1).

-(3) The removal from office may be effected only if the motion for removal is supported by a majority comprising enough of the members for the time being of the Board of Directors for their number to be at least 2/3 of the total number of offices (whether vacant or not) of member of the Board.
+(3) The removal from office may be effected only if the motion for removal is supported by a majority comprising enough of the members for the time being of the Board of Directors for their number to be at least two-thirds of the total number of offices (whether vacant or not) of member of the Board.

 (4) This section applies only in relation to a breach of a duty mentioned in this section that occurs after the Universities Legislation Amendment Act 2005 comes into operation.